leaph-lab/Lm_pangenome_MS/README.md

 # Lm_pangenome_MS
-Code used to replicate data analyses in the manuscruipt "The pangenome evolution of _Listeria monocytogenes_ is associated with both abiotic factors and bacterial community composition"
+Code used to replicate data analyses in the manuscruipt "Pangenome fluidity of _Listeria monocytogenes_ is shaped by environmental pressures from climate, soil properties, and bacterial communities and dispersal dynamics."

 ## Required Python packages
 - pandas